PaddlePaddle/Paddle/paddle/framework/net_design.md

 # Network Design

-`Network` is the container and controller of a set of operators in a network, users can build a real network from a `NetDef` in protobuf message and use `Network.Run()` to run all the operators in the network.
+`Network` is the container and controller of a set of operators, users can build a real network from a `NetDef` in protobuf message and use `Network.Run()` to run all the operators in the network.